simplykapoor/teched2022-IN260/exercises/ex3/ex33/README.md

 4. Select the *Publish SAP SFSF New Hire Event to Confluent Kafka - SOL* Integration Flow

-5. Navigate to Attachments section.
+5. Navigate to *Attachments* section.

     <br><img src="/exercises/ex3/images/img316.jpg" width=50% height=50%>

-6. Click to view the payload
+6. Click to view the *Payload*

 7. Either copy this payload into a notepad (Hint: CtrlA to select the full text works in this text view) or download the payload (.txt file).
 This step is necessary for the Exercise 4 - *Replay the Hire Event to check exactly once scenario execution*.